mhognl/RaspTopOS/README.md

 ## Upgrading from old 0.5

 There are different version of 0.5, the upgrade process is as following: update your OS and copy install.sh source code into install.sh on your storage disk. chmod +x install.sh and run it.
 Enjoy!

+## Wiki
+We have a Wiki where more information can be found about RaspTop OS.